Every high-profile Trump administration departure

-The Trump administration had more first-year departures than any other president in at least 40 years — and the departures haven't stopped.
-Director of National Intelligence Dan Coates, who has clashed with Trump on issues involving Russian election interference, will leave his post on August 15.
+The Trump administration had more first-year departures than any other president in at least 40 years — and the exits haven't stopped.
+Trump ousted National Security Adviser John Bolton on Tuesday, saying he "disagreed strongly with many of his suggestions."

-Why it matters: The first-term revolving door of Trump's highest Cabinet officials is not normal, although some turnover should be expected now that we're past the midterms.
+Why it matters: The first-term revolving door of Trump's highest Cabinet officials is not normal, although some turnover should be expected past the midterms.

 1. Michael Flynn